Dear filmmakers,

 We appreciate your continued support of the Motion Picture Association’s Classification and Rating Administration (CARA).
 For over 55 years, we have provided American parents with advance information about the level of content in movies to help them make the best viewing choices for their family, while also protecting your First Amendment right to tell the stories you want, how you want, without the need for government regulation.

-CARA is a self-funded division of the MPA and we have not updated our fee structure in 15 years.
 We acknowledge the rising costs of productions and the importance of planning your budget.
 As such, we want to provide you with as much advance notice as possible regarding a modest increase to our submission fee.
-This includes an initial increase effective for all titles submitted after October 1, 2024, as well as an annual percentage increase based on the Consumer Price Index (CPI) to ensure the continuity of our public services.
+The increase, based on the Consumer Price Index (CPI) will be implemented on January 1, 2026 to ensure the continuity of our public services.

 The below chart outlines our new submission fee structure.
 If you have any questions or comments, please reach out to Cara-feeincrease@motionpictures.org.